igrishaev/taggie/README.md

 # Taggie

-An experimental library to find an answer for a strange question: is it possible to benefit from Clojure tags and readers, and how?
+An experimental library trying find an answer for a strange question: is it possible to benefit from Clojure tags and readers, and how?

 **Table of Contents**